A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 There are two ways to think of confidence level:

-• It means that if you repeat this test over and over again the results will match the initial test in 95% of cases.
+- It means that if you repeat this test over and over again, the results will match the initial test in 95% of cases.

-• It means that you are confident that 5% of your test samples will choose the original page over the challenger.
+- It means that you are confident that 5% of your test samples will choose the original page over the challenger.

-Since we are dealing with confidence levels for a statistical sample, you are better off thinking that the higher confidence level, the more confident you are in your results.
+Since we are dealing with confidence levels for a statistical sample, you are better off thinking that the higher the confidence level, the more confident you are in your results.

 What affects the confidence level of your test?

-• Test sample size: the number of visitors participating in the test.
+- Test sample size: the number of visitors participating in the test.

-• Variability of results: the extent to which test data points vary from the average, mean, or each other.
+- Variability of results: the extent to which test data points vary from the average, mean, or each other.

 Let’s see how it happens.